 In recent years, the legislation in China has been continuously strengthened and enforced by regulators.
 It is clear that companies operating in grey areas will face penalties.
 Namely, the big data is utilised to investigate enterprises operating irregularly.
 Any violating companies are blacklisted and subject to certain restrictions.
 Therefore, it is imperative to conduct regular legal health checks to ensure operations are fully aligned with regulations.

-If you have questions or concerns on legal health checks or related matters, please contact Horizons at email@example.com to schedule a consultation session.
+If you have questions or concerns on legal health checks or related matters, please contact us at email@example.com to schedule a consultation session.
 Horizons can provide insight, expertise and the right solutions for you.